 Your utility company determines holiday dates, during which your electrical use is billed at the Off-Peak rate.
 You only need to change these dates once a year.
-If you are not billed at a time-of-use Demand rate, enter 0/0 for all holiday dates.
+If you are not billed at a time-of-use Demand rate, enter 0/0 for all holiday dates for the first four holidays and onP for the last five holidays.
+This way all holidays will be disabled.